Hockey Stick Buying Guide

 What is the right hockey stick height?

-Short (Below the chin): Shorter hockey stick are likely used by player with good stickhandling.
-Using a short stick makes it a bit easier to move the puck around because the stick will be lighter (less material) and a shorter stick is easier to move around the body
+Shorter hockey sticks are likely used by players with good stickhandling.
+Using a short stick makes it a bit easier to move the puck around because the stick will be lighter (less material), and a shorter stick is easier to move around the body.

-Average (Below the nose): With an average length stick you can still easily handle the puck, and also make poke checks, intercept passes, and hammer off a slapshot.
+With an average length stick, you can still easily handle the puck, and also make poke checks, intercept passes, and hammer off a slapshot.

-Long (Above the nose) : A long stick gives you a better reach for pock checks and passes interception while providing more power on slapshot.
-Defensemem prefers longer stick as they can really benefits of those advantages on the ice.
+A long stick gives you a better reach for poke checks and pass interceptions while providing more power on slapshots.
+Defensemen prefer longer sticks as they can really benefit from those advantages on the ice.

 Note: Always have skates on when you measure the right height for your hockey stick.